ansys/pyansys-geometry/doc/source/user_guide/primitives.rst

 Primitives
 **********

-In PyGeometry, the :class:`primitives <ansys/geometry/core/primitives>` subpackage consists of primitive representations of basic geometric objects, such as ``Point``, ``Vector``, and ``Matrix``.
+In PyGeometry, the :class:`primitives <ansys.geometry.core.primitives>` subpackage consists of primitive representations of basic geometric objects, such as ``Point``, ``Vector``, and ``Matrix``.
 To operate and manipulate physical quantities, this subpackage uses `Pint <https://github.com/hgrecco/pint>`_, a third-party open source software